lukashaertel/technocat/README.md

-technocat
+Technocat
 =========

-The Technology Catalog langauge
+The Technology Catalog langauge, predecessor of the MegaL language at the repository avaranovich/megal-xtext